timmui/Tanks-/README.md

 Tanks-
 ======

-A game with battling tanks.
-Written in Python.
+A game with battling tanks written in Python 2.7.
+This program uses PyGame.
+Please download and install before running (http://www.pygame.org/).